 Reducing acquisition costs is just one of them, as the referrals powered by a loyal network of brand advocates is significantly more effective than most ad campaigns.

 What separates the best communities from the crowd, however, is that they are not treated as a gimmick or a publicity stunt.

 Running a successful online community is a full time job that requires time, energy and staff whose primary role is to oversee everyday management and ensure members’ needs are being met.
 An online community is more than just the software that powers it; any organization that builds its own community needs to be an active member and contributor.

 In an online climate defined by excessive noise and broad social networks, many of us are increasingly concerned with ensuring our time online is spent wisely – particularly since we spend more time looking at screens than ever before.

 With this in mind, online communities are a sustainable investment for organizations looking to build trust, participation and lasting relationships with their customers and audiences.

 With trends showing a pivot away from social media towards more niche online spaces, we will undoubtedly see online communities playing a more significant role in how businesses engage with their customers and even how we use our leisure time online.

 At a time when human connections and meaningful relationships are more sought after than ever, it’s time to start building brands around the people that make them successful and turn the brand-customer relationship into a two-way street.

-For more information on how an online community could improve your relationship with your customers and what online community platforms are right for you, get in touch with the Zapnito team today.
+For more information on how an online community could improve your relationship with your customers and what online community platforms are right for you, book a demo of the Zapnito platform today.